 There are a host of ways to learn how to edit Wikipedia.
 Here are some possible starting places:

-Also, Wikimedia Commons serves as a respository of media files online that are often integrated into Wikipedia articles.
+Also, Wikimedia Commons serves as a repository of media files online that are often integrated into Wikipedia articles.

 Remember, you can cite references that are available online or in print.
 You can use Shark Search to search for sources of information available through the NSU Alvin Sherman library archives.

-This semester's "Wiki Loves Pride" Wikipedia Edit-a-thon (see the flyer) will be held from 9am-1pm on Thursday, Nov.
-15 in the WCC, Alvin Sherman Library Rm.
-430. We hope to increase the diversity of those who edit Wikipedia articles, and to especially inspire individuals to improve LGBTQ+-related content on Wikipedia.
+Last semester's "Wiki Loves Pride" Wikipedia Edit-a-thon (see the flyer) tried to inspire individuals to improve LGBTQ+-related content on Wikipedia.
 Here are some resources for participating in this project: